emrahyldrm/flappy-bird/README.md

-FlappyBird written in C for BASH.
+FlappyBird written in C++ for BASH.

 You should install ncurses lib before compiling:
 ```bash